Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Empirical Evaluation

 \subsubsection{Time efficiency.}

-In this experiment, we evaluate the time efficiency of LLM-based APR using our proposed method, \ours, compared to traditional beam search techniques.
+In this experiment, we evaluated the time efficiency of LLM-based APR using our proposed method, \ours, compared to traditional beam search techniques.
 Our aim is to validate the hypothesis that "\textit{\ours can identify plausible patches more quickly than the traditional beam search algorithm}".
 To validate this hypothesis, we measure the time each method takes to successfully identify plausible patches, employing the Mann-Whitney-Wilcoxon (MWW) statistical test and Cliff's Delta for effect size assessment.
-This experiment focuses on the CodeGen-2B, InCoder-1B, and RepairLlama models, chosen for their lower incidence of out-of-memory (OOM) crashes, ensuring a robust sample size for reliable testing.
+This experiment focuses on the CodeGen-2B, InCoder-1B, and RepairLlama models, chosen for their lower incidence of out-of-memory (OOM) crashes, ensuring a robust sample size for statistical testing.
 The detailed results are presented in Table~\ref{tab:running_time}.

-For the CodeGen-2B model, our hypothesis is substantiated across all beam sizes, with p-values ranging from 0.002 to 0.013 and effect sizes between 0.22 and 0.37, indicating that \ours is consistently more time-efficient than beam search.
-Specifically, \ours shows lower running times across all beam sizes, reducing time by approximately 11.44 seconds at a beam size of 10 and up to nearly 39.52 seconds at a beam size of 200.
+For the CodeGen-2B model, our hypothesis is supported in all examined numbers of generated patches, with p values between 0.002 and 0.013 and effect sizes between 0.22 and 0.37, indicating that \ours is more time efficient than beam search.
+Notably, \ours reduce time by approximately 11.44 seconds and by 39.52 seconds with 10 and 200 generated patches.

-The RepairLlama model also supports the hypothesis with p-values between 0.001 and 0.027 across all beam sizes, confirming the time efficiency of \ours over beam search, although the effect sizes range from negligible to small.
-Consequently, \ours demonstrates lower average running times at the beam sizes of 10 and 200.
-For other beam sizes, while \ours generally performs faster than beam search, occasional longer run times by \ours skew the average, leading to variability in results.
+The RepairLlama model also supports the hypothesis with p-values between 0.001 and 0.027 across all examined numbers of generated patches, confirming the time efficiency of \ours over the beam search, although the effect sizes range from negligible to small.
+Consequently, \ours shows lower average running times with 10 and 200 generated patches.
+For other configurations, while \ours generally performs faster than the beam search, the occasional longer run times of \ours skew the average, leading to variability in the results.

 In contrast, the InCoder-1B model exhibits greater variability between the two methods.
-While \ours tends to generate patches faster at higher beam sizes (50, 100, and 200), it underperforms at a beam size of 25 and shows no significant difference at 200.
-The most favorable performance for \ours is observed at a beam size of 10, where it significantly outperforms beam search (p-value of 0.001).
-However, for beam sizes 25 and 200, the differences in running times lack statistical significance, indicating that the benefits of \ours do not uniformly apply across all configurations within this model.
+Although \ours tends to generate patches faster at higher numbers of generated patches (50, 100, and 200), it performs worse than BS with 25 generated patches.
+The most favorable performance for \ours is observed with 10 generated patches, where it significantly outperforms the beam search (p-value 0.001).
+However, for 25 and 200 generated patches, the differences in running times lack statistical significance, indicating that the benefits of \ours do not apply uniformly in all configurations within this model.